Windows File Manager revived

 winfile.exe

-Probably the best file managing tool
+Probably the most efficient file managing tool

 for Windows the World has ever seen!